Perimeter Mall: History

 In 2013, the food court was renovated and a Chipotle Mexican Grill was added.

-In 2015–2016, the mall underwent renovations including new ceramic flooring, new lighting, modern seating areas, updated restrooms and new signage.
+From 2015 to 2016, the mall underwent renovations including new ceramic flooring, new lighting, modern seating areas, updated restrooms and new signage.
 Some of the mall's original 1970s decor was replaced.

-Finish Line and Lazy Dog will open.
+By 2023, since the government lockdown, Perimeter Mall had announced several newest additions, among them are Ubikwitas7 World Of Hats, Psycho Bunny, Mango, Fabletics, Lovisa, and Warby Parker.

+The 2024 Christmas action film Red One had its mall scenes filmed at the Perimeter Mall.